StrangeBeeCorp/docs/docs/thehive/installation/system-requirements.md

 ## Recommended operating systems

-TheHive has been tested and is officially supported on the following operating systems:
+TheHive runs on and is officially supported on the following operating systems:

 * Ubuntu 20.04 LTS | 22.04 LTS | 24.04 LTS
 * Debian 11